MicrosoftDocs/visualstudio-docs/docs/install/visual-studio-on-arm-devices.md

 Many C++ libraries are already available on Arm64. `Vcpkg` also runs natively on Arm64, and while some dependent 3rd party tools may still run emulated, you can successfully build and consume 1700+ C++ libraries directly in your native Arm64 build environment.

 By installing the C++ Desktop workload, you can load any desktop C++ projects and solutions using MSBuild, and then use the editing, building, and debugging capabilities you're already familiar with in Visual Studio.
-Other C++ Visual Studio workloads, for example, gaming and build systems, such as, CMake is supported in subsequent updates.

 ## Visual Studio versions before 17.4